mtrotta/kotlin-utils/README.md

 * `Node` class to represent a tree with a Key and a Value
 * `PriorityHashSet` for choosing objects with same hash based on a priority
+* `Chunker` to process chunks of a collection with a common key

 ### Dequeuer
 `Dequeuer` is an utility for processing many items in parallel.